Digital Currency (DC)

 Another aspect the authors bring up for discussion again, is helicopter money, this time as a channel for the issuance of CBDC.
 Unconventional measures of quantitative easing (QE) promise to be much more useful than QE just for finance, as helicopter money directly feeds into the real economy.

-Advantages of digital currency
+Advantages of DC

-Some authors imagine the introduction of digital currency side-by-side with bankmoney to be a smooth process, as a moderate alternative to what is seen as the radical approach to sovereign money reform by abolishing the bankmoney privilege overnight.
+Some authors imagine the introduction of DC side-by-side with bankmoney to be a smooth process, as a moderate alternative to what is seen as the radical approach to sovereign money reform by abolishing the bankmoney privilege overnight.
 In actual fact, however, the coexistence of bankmoney and non-cash central bank money in public use poses a number of questions which are virtually absent in a complete reform.
 First, however, for the advantages, applying primarily to the Swedish e-krona concept and the basics model of the BoE, not or less so to variants 1 and 3 in Kumhof/Noone.

 Safety, trust and acceptance

-Against this background there is no doubt about public acceptance of digital currency.
+Against this background there is no doubt about public acceptance of DC.
 Firms and people would chose to maintain a bank giro account, or a currency account or both side by side.
 Acceptance would be the same as is the case with government coins and central bank notes.
 Acceptance would also be restored where taking cash is refused today, for example at the tax office.

 Comfort and costs